EvoTest: Evolutionary Test-Time Learning for Self-Improving Agentic Systems: Introduction

 \section{Introduction}

 The pursuit of truly autonomous agents hinges on a critical human capability: the ability to learn “on the fly”~\citep{maes1993modeling,franklin1996agent}.
 When faced with a new task, humans can attempt it, reflect on their successes and failures, formulate a better strategy, and try again.
 By contrast, most AI agents arrive at deployment with a fixed policy, behaving like “clever but clueless interns” that can execute instructions but cannot reform their own process from experience~\citep{huang2024understanding,talebirad2023multi,wang2024survey,wang2025safety,hou2023graphmae2}.
 This gap severely limits their reliability in dynamic settings.
-While the field acknowledges this problem, progress has been hampered by a lack of standardized testbeds designed specifically to measure an agent's capacity for rapid, in-session improvement~\citep{zhou2023webarena,mialon2023gaia,he2025enabling,sui2024can,he2024generalizing}.
+While the field acknowledges this problem, progress has been hampered by a lack of standardized testbeds designed specifically to measure an agent's capacity for rapid, in-session improvement~\citep{zhou2023webarena,mialon2023gaia,he2025enabling,he2024generalizing,he2026evoclinician,li2026just,yang2026zombie,sui2024can}.

 To address this, we first introduce the \textbf{Jericho Test-Time Learning (J-TTL)} benchmark, a new evaluation framework designed to systematically measure and drive progress in on-the-fly agent learning.
 The benchmark's core task is straightforward: an agent must play the same complex, text-based adventure game~\citep{hausknecht2020interactive} for a series of consecutive attempts ("episodes").
 In each episode, the agent interacts with the environment through a standard loop: it receives a textual observation of its surroundings (state), submits a natural-language command (action), and receives a numerical score change (reward).
-The agent's goal is to increase its final score across these episodes, using only the experience gathered within that single session.
+These games are difficult for LLM agents because they feature complex puzzles, long-range planning, sparse rewards (many critical actions yield no points), and irreversible consequences (a single wrong move can make the game unwinnable).
+The agent's goal is structured at two levels: 1) The \textit{Episodic Goal}: Maximize the final score within a single playthrough.
+2) The \textit{Learning Goal}: Play the same game repeatedly and progressively increase its final score from one episode to the next, using only the experience gathered within that single session.